Alex Gilbey: Wigan Athletic

+2016–17 season

 Following the expiry of his Colchester United deal, Gilbey joined newly promoted Championship side Wigan Athletic on 21 June 2016 for an undisclosed fee, signing a three-year contract.
 He scored on his debut with the opening goal of a 2–1 defeat to Bristol City on 6 August 2016.
 A knee injury sustained against Fulham in October lead to Gilbey being ruled out for four months.
 Gilbey scored his second goal for Wigan in his final appearance of the season, netting an equaliser in a 3–2 comeback victory at home to Rotherham United.

 Milton Keynes Dons

+2017–18 season

 On 31 August 2017, Gilbey joined League One club Milton Keynes Dons for an undisclosed fee, signing a three-year deal.
 On 21 October 2017, Gilbey scored his first goal for the club in a 4–4 home draw with Oldham Athletic.

 Following a 1–0 away defeat to Walsall on 3 February 2018, Gilbey sustained a significant knee injury requiring surgery.
 Milton Keynes Dons' Head of Sports Medicine Simon Crampton stated that Gilbey would be out of action until several months into the 2018–19 season.

+2018–19 season

 Despite concerns of a long period out through injury, Gilbey recovered nearly six months ahead of schedule and returned to first team action in time for the start of the new season, featuring in a 2–1 away win over Oldham Athletic on 4 August 2018.

 On 27 November 2018, he scored twice in a 2–0 home league win over Morecambe, with both goals long distance strikes from outside the penalty area.
 Having played a crucial role in the club's promotion back to League One despite missing the last two months of the season through injury, Gilbey was voted the club's Player of the Year for the 2018–19 season.

 Charlton Athletic

+2020–21 season

 In August 2020 he signed for Charlton Athletic.
 He scored his first goal for the club on 10 April 2021 in a 2–1 win against Sunderland.

 On 13 May 2023, it was announced that Gilbey would leave the club when his contract expired in June.